NuGet/docs.microsoft.com-nuget/docs/reference/migrate-packages-config-to-package-reference.md

 # Migrate from packages.config to PackageReference

-Visual Studio 2017 Version 15.7 Preview 3 adds support for migrating a project from packages.config to [package references (PackageReference) in project files](../consume-packages/Package-References-in-Project-Files.md).
+NuGet 4.x.x. that ships with Visual Studio 2017 Version 15.7 Preview 3 adds support for migrating a project from packages.config to [package references (PackageReference) in project files](../consume-packages/Package-References-in-Project-Files.md).

 > [!Note]
 > This option is currently not available for ASP.NET and C++ projects.